ALLEGHENY MOUNTAIN INSTITUTE

 Stay in The Lodge

 AMI's farm includes a spacious Lodge and Fellow cabins, lush gardens and botanically-rich fields and forests.
 Chickens, cows, and bees are on the Farm below the Lodge.
-Guests are invited to stay in upstairs of the Lodge, which include four guest bedrooms and two private bathrooms (available to rent in a variety of configurations).
+Guests are invited to stay in upstairs of the Lodge, which include four guest bedrooms and two private bathrooms.

 Explore the farm

 Help gather eggs, harvest our produce grown using organic methods, and explore the beautiful mountain setting.
-Guests may participate in select workshops with the Fellows for a small fee on Wednesdays.
-Click here to register for workshops.
+Weekday guests may participate in select Wednesday workshops for an additional fee.

 Enjoy farm-fresh meals